suits-rpg/rules/lib/rules/combat.md

 The Body value for powered weapons is the weapons' Boost The maximum effective Body for range calculation is 10.

+For the purposes of this table,

+* Pistols have a body of 8;
+* Automatic weapons have a body of 10
+* rifles have a body of 12
+* rilfes with scopes have a body of 20 if take a turn to aim.

+#### Point Blank range

+your target receives 1/2 defense.
+However if they are in striking range, your attack skill is also halved!

+#### Medium Range

+75% skill (round down) unless you take a turn to aim.

+#### Long Range

+50% skill (round down) if you take a turn to aim; 25% skill if you do not.

 #### Notes for weapon table